 There is hereby established a commission to be called the "Historic Preservation Commission" (hereafter "HPC").

 The HPC shall consist of seven members to be appointed by the Mayor of the City of Lewes, subject to confirmation by a majority of the elected members of the City Council for a term of three years.
 Appointments shall be made with consideration of the diverse talents and communities represented in Lewes; consideration for appointments shall be given to residents who possess knowledge or experience in architectural design and historic preservation.
-At least four members shall be residents of and have legal or equitable title to property in the Historic District, and all members shall be residents of and have legal or equitable title to property in or be leaseholders of public lands within the City of Lewes.
+At least three members shall be residents in the Historic District, and at least six members shall be residents of the City of Lewes.
+Recognizing the benefits of having HPC members with professional and/or academic backgrounds related to historic preservation, the seventh member may be an architect or other professional with related experience, who is not required to be a City of Lewes resident.

 A member of City Council may and a City Building Official shall be ex officio members of the HPC.
 An ex officio member may exercise all the powers of the regular members of the HPC except that he/she shall not have a vote.
 No ex officio member shall hold an office on the HPC.